kiskadee-studio/kiskadee/packages/schema/rules.md

   until then this remains as a rule.
 - Shadow was already part of appearance, but it became clearer that shadow is an effect, just like a blurred background or glass effect.
+- There are global effects like Ripple and Focus as well as element-level effects like Shadow.
+  However, shadows are often only applied to the container element (for example, a card) and not to its internal elements.
+Future consideration: assess whether shadow should be moved to component- level configuration instead of element-level to better support container shadows.

 ## 5. Typography
 - Choosing named font weights improves clarity and maintainability by providing semantic context: it